microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/index.md

  - Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
  - Integrate AI functionality into PostgreSQL

+The lab is available as GitHub pages here: [TechExcel: Win the Database Platform](https://microsoft.github.io/TechExcel-Win-the-Database-Platform/)

 ## Prerequisites

 For running this lab you'll need: